EON Resources (EONR)

 Outbound Investments

-- The company acquired the South Justis Field in June 2025, paying with 1.0 million Class A common shares.
+- EON Resources acquired a 94% working interest in the South Justis Field in June 2025, with the consideration being 1.0 million Class A common shares of the company.

 Capital Expenditures